sourcegraph/handbook/content/strategy-goals/strategy/enablement/engineering-education/index.md

 > "What do we do on a day-to-day-basis?
 We learn.
 Why is "learning" a better word than "training"?
 Training implies passivity; it is done to us.
 We are trained; we attend training.
 Learning is active; it is something we do."
 (L. David Marquet, Turn the Ship Around)

-Looking for education resources?
-Go to the [Educational Resource Library](../../../../departments/engineering/engineering/enablement/dev-experience/library.md).
+Looking for educational resources?
+Go to the [Educational Resource Library](../../../../departments/engineering/engineering/education/library.md).

 ## Mission, Vision & Guiding Principles